 Circulatory And Respiratory Systems

-Like most other Stimulants, the effects of Adderall can make your blood vessels constrict, raise your blood pressure, and increase your heart rate.
+Like most other Stimulants, Adderall can make your blood vessels constrict, raise your blood pressure, and increase your heart rate.
 In some cases, there can be further interference with blood circulation resulting in numb, painful, blue or red fingers and toes.
 Serious side effects of Adderall include heart attack and stroke.
 Contact emergency services if you experience any chest pain, shortness of breath, difficulty breathing, or fainting.
 Sudden death can occur in people with preexisting heart conditions.
 Adderall should never be mixed with alcohol, as it can increase the risk of heart problems.

 The effects of Adderall include an increase in glucose released into your system.
 This can cause side effects such as: